The History of the Congregation

 Old North was built to accommodate the need for a second Church of England Church in Boston, which was at that time predominately Puritan.
 In colonial times, Church of England churches in the British colonies were administered from England.
 Because of that, our first rector, Timothy Cutler (who was also the third president of Yale University) was forced to make the long and hazardous journey to London in order to be ordained to the priesthood.
 After the Revolutionary War, Christ Church became part of the new “Protestant Episcopal Church of the United States.”
 Today, together with other Episcopal churches, Old North is part of the worldwide Anglican Communion.

-Old North is also a national shrine and a place of pilgrimage for hundreds of thousands of tourists every year.
-When the sexton of Old North, 23 year old Robert Newman, shone two lanterns from the steeple on April 18, 1775, he signaled the birth of the American nation and the beginnings of the freedom which we have long cherished and still strive to proclaim.
+A place of pilgrimage for hundreds of thousands of tourists every year.
+When the sexton of Old North, 23-year-old Robert Newman, shone two lanterns from the steeple on April 18, 1775, he signaled the birth of the American nation and the beginnings of the freedom which we have long cherished and still strive to proclaim.
 Nearly a century later, in 1861, Boston poet Henry Wadsworth Longfellow used the story of the lanterns and Paul Revere’s ride to rally his fellow Northerners to persevere in the fight against slavery.
 With the publication of Paul Revere’s Ride, Christ Church-Old North Church became an internationally known symbol of freedom from all forms of tyranny and oppression.

 Old North Church’s Congregation Today

 The bishop of the Diocese of Massachusetts is the rector of Old North Church.
-The bishop is represented by our vicars, the Revs.
-Stephen T. Ayres and Eleanor A. Terry (who act “vicariously” for the bishop).
+The bishop is represented by our Vicar-in-charge, Rev. Dr. Matthew Cadwell (who acts vicariously for the bishop).

 The congregation of Old North is governed by the Vestry of Christ Church in the City of Boston.
 This board includes eleven elected members of the congregation, plus the clergy.
 They meet monthly to oversee the operations and ministry of the church.